 Our extensive Rome food guide stems from years of exploring the local food scene, trying historic restaurants as well as new openings.
 If you are unsure where to eat in Rome, here you will find a comprehensive selection of places to enjoy a perfect lunch in Rome, a romantic dinner, a traditional dish, some seafood treats and more.

 With so many options, it’s not very easy to spot the best restaurants in Rome.
 But we’ve done our best to include the top places for different types of food, meals and budgets.

-Find the the best places for a perfect Roman meal in the Italian capital
+Find the the best places for a perfect Roman meal in our Rome food guide

 - Best restaurants in central Rome